Pod-Point/laravel-aws-pubsub/README.md

 ],
 ```

 Once your queue is configured properly, you will need to be able to define which listeners you would like to use for which kind of incoming events.
-In order to do so, you'll need to create Laravel Listeners and associate the events through a Service Provider the package can create for you.
+In order to do so, you'll need to create Laravel listeners and associate the events through a Service Provider the package can create for you.

 ### Registering Events & Listeners